Kalia2538/ComputerGaming2025/README.md

 - Use Unity's Frame Debugger to analyze draw calls and identify performance bottlenecks
 - Use the Profiler to determine whether the game is CPU-bound or GPU-bound
--  ~~Apply batching for static GameObjects that share materials to reduce draw calls~~ (which was attempted with the customer instantation when each scene are in 1 view. however, not present in current, where we use scene management.)
+-  ~~Apply batching for static GameObjects that share materials to reduce draw calls~~ (which was attempted with the customer instantiation when each scene are in 1 view. however, not present in current, where we use scene management.)
 - Begin testing occlusion culling for walls and static props to improve rendering performance
 - ~~Review and limit `Debug.Log` statements to prevent runtime performance issues, especially during pouring interactions~~